Cell-free fetal DNA

 Cell-free fetal DNA (cffDNA) is fetal DNA that circulates freely in the maternal blood.
 Maternal blood is sampled by venipuncture.
-Analysis of cffDNA is a method of non-invasive prenatal diagnosis frequently ordered for pregnant women of advanced maternal age.
+Analysis of cffDNA is a method of non-invasive prenatal diagnosis frequently ordered for pregnant women of advanced age.
 Two hours after delivery, cffDNA is no longer detectable in maternal blood.

 Background

 cffDNA originates from placental trophoblasts.
 Fetal DNA is fragmented when placental microparticles are shed into the maternal blood circulation.

 cffDNA fragments are approximately 200 base pairs (bp) in length.
 They are significantly smaller than maternal DNA fragments.
 The difference in size allows cffDNA to be distinguished from maternal DNA fragments.

 Approximately 11 to 13.4 percent of the cell-free DNA in maternal blood is of fetal origin.
 The amount varies widely from one pregnant woman to another. cffDNA is present after five to seven weeks gestation.
 The amount of cffDNA increases as the pregnancy progresses.
 The quantity of cffDNA in maternal blood diminishes rapidly after childbirth.
 Two hours after delivery, cffDNA is no longer detectable in maternal blood.

 Analysis of cffDNA may provide earlier diagnosis of fetal conditions than current techniques.
 As cffDNA is found in maternal blood, sampling carries no associated risk of spontaneous abortion. cffDNA analysis has the same ethical and practical issues as other techniques such as amniocentesis and chorionic villus sampling.

 Some disadvantages of sampling cffDNA include a low concentration of cffDNA in maternal blood; variation in the quantity of cffDNA between individuals; a high concentration of maternal cell free DNA compared to the cffDNA in maternal blood.

 New evidence shows that cffDNA test failure rate is higher, fetal fraction (proportion of fetal versus maternal DNA in the maternal blood sample) is lower and PPV for trisomies 18, 13 and SCA is decreased in IVF pregnancies compared to those conceived spontaneously.